Ablai Khan: Campaigns in Kyrgyzstan Kokand

+At a meeting of the Military Council held on 27 October 1774, the Ili governor Iletu reported on the development of the Kazakh–Kyrgyz conflict.
+According to his report, Ablai and Abulfayiz "with a large number of troops" entered the Khalabaladan area and engaged the Kyrgyz.
+As a result of the confrontation, they captured many people and livestock, as well as a Kyrgyz leader named Aitike.
+Continuing their advance, they reached the Talas Valley, where they inflicted another defeat on the Kyrgyz, killing more than one thousand people and capturing one thousand prisoners, including many elders.

 The Russian Empress requested that the title of khan should be recognized and officially approved by Russia.
 To that end, she sent an official letter to Qyzyljar, where Abylai was expected to receive the title in 1779.
 He never showed up at the fort, so a Russian officer was sent to confer the title in his camp.
 In contrast to Ablai, other khans and sultans had been competing for the lavish gifts and stipends of the Emperors of Russia in return for their submission.
 Ablai Khan refused to bow down to the expanding Russian Empire and instead chose to strengthen the Kazakhs by promoting Islam and the concept of jihad throughout the state as an effort to resist foreign powers.
 Ablai may also have been deterred from swearing his oath out of fear of insulting the Chinese.

-During the Qing campaigns against the Dzungars, Ablai Khan chose not to take sides.
-He sheltered the Dzungar Oirat taishis Amursana and Dawachi from attacks by the Dzungar Khong Tayiji Lama Dorji, as the Dzungar Khanate fractured following the death of Galdan Tseren in 1745.
-However, once Amursana and Dawachi were no longer allies, Ablai Khan took the opportunity to capture herds and territory from the Dzungars.

-During Amursana's rebellion against the Qing in 1755-56, Ablai Khan offered him sanctuary at one point and refused to hand him over despite the threat of a raid on his territory.
-However, by 1757, Ablai Khan had acknowledged Chinese suzerainty.
-Ablai was then confirmed as Kazakh Khan by both the Chinese and the Russians.
-He led numerous campaigns against Khanate of Kokand and the Kyrgyz.
-In the last campaign his troops captured many cities in today's Southern Kazakhstan and even Tashkent.
-Then he proceeded to present-day Kyrgyzstan and won a furious battle with troops of local warlords.
-Upon his death in 1781 he was interred in the Mausoleum of Khoja Ahmed Yasavi in Hazrat-e Turkestan.